Why Winter Camping in Ontario Is Awesome

 My first winter camping in Ontario experience was a (glamping) camping trip in a Yurt at Algonquin Provincial Park.
 My friend, Brian from Luxography Photography agreed to join me for a few days hiking, exploring, cooking and taking a thousand pictures of the lake and surroundings.

 When Brian and I pulled up at yurt #49 at Mew Lake yurt in Algonquin Park, I was stunned looking at this green canvas thing on a wooden platform.
 When we opened the door to the yurt, any apprehension I had was gone.
 I’m usually up for any adventure, so there wasn’t a whole lot of worry about what we were doing.
-However, for below zero weather and snow in the short-term forecast, I was wondering what I had agreed to.
+However, for below-zero weather and snow in the short-term forecast, I was wondering what I had agreed to.

 Yurt at Mew Lake campground in winter

-Inside the yurt, there are 2 bunk beds, the bottom bunks are a double and the top a single for a sleeping total for six people.
-I can see a family up to six people in there, but I can honestly say that a travel party of 6 adult friends might find the conditions cramped.
+Inside the yurt, there are 2 bunk beds, the bottom bunks are double on the bottom and the top a single for a sleeping total of six people.
+I can see a family of up to six people in there, but I can honestly say that a travel party of 6 adult friends might find the conditions cramped.
 We brought our own sleeping bags and pillows as your own bedding is required.
 There is also a table, some plastic chairs and a heater.
 Between the two of us, we each had ample space and never once did I find it crowded.
 There is a comfort station with heated water for showering as well as three sinks, hand dryers and flush toilets about a 4-minute walk from the yurt.

 Also, this yurt had electricity!